agonist/weaviate-demo/README.md

 }
 ```

-And thats pretty mnuch it
+And thats pretty much it.
+You should be able to run the app and try out the search.